secmerc/materialize-threats/readme.md

 It's magic.
 ```
 # Who is this for?
-Developers and security practitioners who want to perform graph analysis on data flow diagrams - using SQL.
+Developers and security practitioners who want to perform 'graph' analysis on data flow diagrams - **using SQL**.

-The analysis implemented by materialize_threats determines STRIDE threats impacting specific flows and elements based on trust zone and flow direction by following the Rapid Threat Model Prototyping methodology.
+`materialize threats` ingests draw.io data flow diagrams into a database, represents them like a property graph, then uses SQL to answer questions about them.

+Today, we can answer questions like:

+* Which STRIDE based threat classes impact the elements and flows in my diagram?
+* What test cases should be considered for this diagram?

 # What's in the box?
 * materialize_threats python module